DucharmeEthan/ML-Network-Intrusion-Detection/README.md

 Research network traffic analysis, anomaly detection techniques, and the types of anomalies (e.g., intrusion attempts, unusual data transfers).

 Step 2: Data Collection and Preparation part A: Choose a Dataset: The KDD Cup 1999 dataset is a classic choice for intrusion detection.
-Also gather data from home and any other possible networks this is done within the packets.py class
 Part B: Data Preprocessing: Clean and preprocess the dataset.
 Remove duplicates, handle missing values, and convert categorical data into numerical formats if necessary.

 Step 3: Feature Extraction